 14. Clevedon

-Much of ITV’s Broadchurch was filmed here and whether you’re a fan or not, the Broadchurch Walking Trail encompasses some stunning North Somerset landscapes with awesome views over the Bristol Channel and Wales (the likes of which have inspired poets Coleridge, Thackeray and Tennyson no less).
+Take a coastal stroll to enjoy some stunning North Somerset landscapes with awesome views over the Bristol Channel and Wales (the likes of which have inspired poets Coleridge, Thackeray and Tennyson no less) - you can also walk down the historic Clevedon Pier, or see what's happening at the tidal marine lake.

 Image - Clevedon